-Active dry yeast is the same pure yeast found in the soft commercial fresh yeast favored by professional bakers.
+Active dry yeast in your supermarket yeast packet is the same pure yeast found in the soft commercial fresh yeast favored by professional bakers.
 It has been dried and rolled in a coating made primarily of spent yeast cells, from the vats where the yeast is grown.
 These little pellets of yeast will return to life once they come into contact with warm water, but in their dry form they remain dormant for months or even years.
 To return the yeast to its active state, it must be soaked in water, or proofed.

 Signs that Yeast is Viable